Former UMaine women’s basketball star with ‘a heart of gold’ dies of cancer at 42

-Stacey Porrini of Bristol, Connecticut, was a vital component in the University of Maine’s ascension to a perennial NCAA tournament team during a basketball career that spanned 1993-1997.
+Stacey Porrini Clingan of Bristol, Connecticut, was a vital component in the University of Maine’s ascension to a perennial NCAA tournament team during a basketball career that spanned 1993-1997.

 At 6-foot-4, she was a difference-maker in the paint, a game-changer.

-Porrini Clingan died on Tuesday after a long bout with breast cancer.
+Clingan died on Tuesday after a long bout with breast cancer.
 She was 42.

 “She was a great teammate and a great friend,” said former teammate Rita Sullivan, a Bangor native who lives in Portland and works for the Make-A-Wish Foundation.